-We make use of cosmic shear data from the final, fifth data release of the Kilo-Degree Survey \citep[KiDS-Legacy;][]{Wright23_DR5}.
+We made use of cosmic shear data from the final, fifth data release of the Kilo-Degree Survey \citep[KiDS-Legacy;][]{Wright23_DR5}.
 Based on these data, \citet{Wright25} and \citet{Stoelzner25} derived constraints on flat \lcdm{} with KiDS-Legacy data.
 The amount of matter clustering, described by the structure growth parameter $S_8=\sigma_8\sqrt{\Omega_{\rm m}/0.3}$, was found to be consistent with observations of the CMB by {\it Planck} \citep{Planck2018}, resolving the tension seen in previous KiDS-{\it Planck} comparisons \citep{Asgari21,Heymans21}.
-This enables us to perform a joint analysis of KiDS and {\it Planck}.
-Additionally, we employ BAO measurements from the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI25} and RSD measurements from the extended Baryon Oscillation Spectroscopic Survey \citep[eBOSS][]{Alam21}.
+This enabled us to perform a joint analysis of KiDS and {\it Planck}.
+Additionally, we employed BAO measurements from the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI25} and RSD measurements from the extended Baryon Oscillation Spectroscopic Survey \citep[eBOSS][]{Alam21}.

 This paper is structured as follows: In Sect. \ref{sec:methodology}, we describe our Horndeski modelling framework and in Sect. \ref{sec:data}, we briefly summarise the weak lensing, BAO, RSD, and CMB data employed in this work.
 Sect. \ref{sec:results} presents the results of our analysis before concluding in Sect. \ref{sec:conclusions}.
 In Appendix \ref{ap:bestfit}, we provide constraints on all cosmological parameters and Appendix \ref{ap:AL} presents a study of the impact of the CMB lensing anomaly on modified gravity constraints.
-In Appendix \ref{ap:alpha_prior}, we show the prior on derived modified gravity parameters for each parameterisation considered in this work.
+In Appendix \ref{ap:alpha_prior}, we show the prior on the derived modified gravity parameters for each parametrisation considered in this work.